Serbia Real Estate Guide Serbia

 Tax Breaks

 Are there tax breaks or other incentives for foreigners to buy real estate in your jurisdiction?
-If so what are they?
+If so, what are they?

 There are no tax breaks or other incentives for foreigners to buy real estate in Serbia.
 However, there is a possibility, under certain conditions, to acquire public land free of charge for the purpose of investing and developing local economy.
-In addition, the taxpayer that is a legal entity, irrespectively whether its shareholder is local or foreign, may be exempted from real-estate tax if it holds the property for further sale.
+In addition, the taxpayer that is a legal entity, irrespectively whether its shareholder is local or foreign, may be exempted from property tax if it holds the property for further sale.
 The exemption is granted for the year in which it acquired the real estate and the year following that year.

 3